TimWittenberg/EEG_Audiovisual/README.md

 self-initiated sensory events.
 Across two EEG experiments, the paper compares sensory attenuation for unisensory auditory and unisensory visual outcomes with attenuation for multisensory audiovisual outcomes, extending sensory-attenuation research from single-modality paradigms to the multisensory case.
-A more appropriate conclusion would be that in the present paradigm, audiovisual outcomes did not increase N1 attenuation beyond auditory outcomes.
+The paper hypothesised that self-initiated audiovisual events would elicit the largest N1 attenuation, and that both auditory and visual self-initiated events would show N1 attenuation without a predicted directionality of modality effects.
+The empirical conclusion is more conservative: in the present paradigm, audiovisual outcomes did not increase N1 attenuation beyond auditory outcomes.

 The analyses in this project were developed to address a reviewer concern about the interpretation of the audiovisual N1 effect.
 In the paper, the N1 was